etchenko/ChessGame/README.md

 # ChessGame
-Creating a chess AI from scratch (without using chess packages) in python
+Creating a chess AI (using the python-chess library) in python